vlandham/vlandham.github.com/_posts/2016-04-11-bubble_charts_in_js.md

 You can see each year has its own centroid position mapped to it.

-`moveToYears` also multiplies by `1.1` to speed up the transition a bit.
+`moveToYears` also multiplied by `1.1` to speed up the transition a bit.
 Again, these numbers take some tweaking and experimentation to find.
 The code could be simplified a bit if you wanted to pass in the unique multipliers for each transition.

 So we’ve seen a general pattern for both of these views: setup the *tick* method to iterate over all the nodes to change their locations.
 This was done using the `each` method.

 In fact you can chain multiple `each` methods that call different move functions.
 This would allow you to push and pull your nodes in various ways depending on their features.
 The NYT graphic uses at least two move functions for these transitions.
 One to move nodes towards a group point (like above), and one to move nodes towards their respective color band.

 Hope this tutorial shows you some interesting ways to use D3’s force layout.
 I thought the original NYT visualization was interesting enough to find out more about it.
-Again, the full visualization code [can be found on github](https://github.com/vlandham/bubble_chart).
-It is just over 200 lines of code - **including** comments.
+Again, the full visualization code [can be found on github](https://github.com/vlandham/bubble_chart/blob/gh-pages/src/bubble_chart.js).
+It is about 400 lines long, but includes copious comments for your perusing pleasure.

 Force layouts: they are not just for force-directed graphs anymore!